Indian Aviation

 The new terminal under construction (June 2007).

 Boeing 737-200's were previously used on flights from Vizag to Mumbai, Delhi, Raipur, Hyderabad and Chennai.
-Indian (Air India) now operates Airbus A319 and Bombardier CRJ aircraft on flights to Delhi, Hyderabad and Mumbai.
+Air India now operates Airbus A319/A320 jet and ATR-72 turboprop aircraft on flights to Delhi, Hyderabad, Mumbai, Port Blair, Tirupati and Vijayawada.